There are a couple of reasons why you would want to undertake professional cohabitation surveillance.

 Of course, this is one of the main concerns when employing a private investigator to carry out cohabiting surveillance.
 We appreciate that entirely, which is why we offer flexibility in our rates.
 We can charge on an hourly basis of £55 per hour or you can opt for our surveillance package.

-But rest assured you can be sure we won’t carry out work that has not been sanctioned by you and which you has not been budgeted for.
+Rest assured that we won’t carry out any work that has not been sanctioned directly by you and goes outside the budget agreed upon.

 Should You Carry Out Surveillance on Your Ex-Partner?